David Vine

 David Martin Vine (3 January 1935 – 11 January 2009) was an English television sports presenter.
-He presented a wide variety of shows from the 1960s onwards, most notably his coverage of major snooker tournaments for the BBC.
+He presented a wide variety of shows from the 1960s onwards, most notably covering major snooker tournaments for the BBC.

 Early life

 Born in Newton Abbot, Devon, he grew up in the north-west of the county, attending Barnstaple Grammar School on Park Lane in Barnstaple.
 His father was a carpenter.